sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/how-to-cite.md

 # How to cite

-The proper way to cite and reference sources depends on the reference style you are using.
+The proper way to cite and refer to sources depends on the reference style you are using.
 This varies between subjects and disciplines.
 Some student writers are free to chose, while other are expected to follow a specific style.
 Check you course pages, ask your lecturer or observe other students' assignments.
 Once you have picked a style, follow it consistently.

-You refer correctly by indicating the source in the text and giving complete information about the source in the reference list.
-Your sources should be given in such a way as to let the reader retrieve them easily.
-To follow correct referencing practice you need to mention the source in the text and provide complete information about the source in a reference list (sometimes called a literature list or a bibliography).
-Proper use of references allows the readers to locate your sources, either to read them or to evaluate your interpretation.
-If you are refering to a part of the source, your citation should indicate which part of the source you refer to by using pagenumbers.
-The different styles of referencing may have varying practices concerning the use of pagenumbers, you should adhere to the usage in your field.
+You refer correctly by indicating the source in the text and giving complete information about the source in the reference list (sometimes called a literature list or a bibliography).
+If you are refering to a part of the source, your citation should indicate which part of the source you refer to by using page numbers etc. The different styles of referencing may have varying practices concerning the use of page numbers.

-You don't need to give references to absolutely everything.
-Read more under [What to cite?](/en/sources-and-referencing/how-to-cite/what-to-cite/ "What to cite?")
+You don't need to give references to absolutely everything, such as common knowledge and your own reflections.

-Find out what [reference style](/en/sources-and-referencing/reference-styles/ "Reference Styles") is generally used in your field and use it consistently throughout your thesis.
-A reference style is a standardised way of presenting information about your sources.

 ::: tip TIP!
 Look at scholarly or scientific articles to see how referencing works in practice.
 Note that citation standards are often far less stringent in popular publications such as newspapers.